ebezault/gobo-vscode/doc/compile_and_run_in_debug_console.md

 }
 ```

-When running this launch configuration, the ECF file in the currently selected *Editor* panel will used to compile the Eiffel system it describes in the *Output* panel, but the compiled executable will not be executed.
+This configuration compiles the Eiffel system described by the **ECF file currently open** in the *Editor* but **does not execute** the compiled executable.

-`compileOnly` indicates that the compiled executable will not be executed.
+`compileOnly` prevents execution.

-The other configuration entries have already been explained above.
+All other settings work as described above.

 ## Run With Current ECF File